-In her free time, Stephanie enjoys reading, being outdoors, exploring Grand Rapids, drinking coffee, crafting, digging through thrift stores, and spending time with her awesome husband, super cute kid, and crazy dog.
+In her free time, Stephanie enjoys reading, being outdoors, exploring Grand Rapids, drinking coffee, crafting, digging through thrift stores, and spending time with her awesome husband, 2 super cute kids, and crazy dog.

 Melissa is a graduate of Grand Rapids Theological Seminary with a Master of Arts in Counseling.
 Her focus was interdisciplinary studies, which allowed her to take classes focusing on the struggles and triumphs of women as well as a general overview of the philosophy of addiction counseling.
 Upon graduating Melissa received the Faculty Counseling Award for excellence in counseling.